Queen Margrethe’s Antique Turquoise Parure

 Embed from Getty Images

-UPDATE: Queen Margrethe has given pieces of the Antique Turquoise Parure to Crown Princess Mary for her 50th Birthday, with the earrings being debuted for the Confirmation of Princess Isabella of Denmark in 2022.
+In 2022, Queen Margrethe gave pieces, the Earrings and Corsage Brooch, of the Antique Turquoise Parure to Crown Princess Mary for her 50th Birthday, with the earrings being debuted for the Confirmation of Princess Isabella of Denmark in 2022.

 11